cyjiix29/Final-Task-1/README.md

 # Final Task 1
+This portfolio introduces the fundamentals of MySQL using a multi-level corporate database.
+It involves writing SQL queries, building table structures, and developing relational schemas or ER diagrams.
+To demonstrate the database's construction, the portfolio will also contain SQL copies of the database and table architecture.

 ### Task 1: Create the employees table
   - Define employee_id as a unique integer, auto-increment, and primary key.
   - Define employee_name as a VARCHAR (up to 255 characters), and make it not null.